omershafrir/online-coding-web-app/README.md

 - Student can read, write and submit the code.
 - Mentor can read and submit the code.
 - Watcher can only read.

+- For testing the submission button solutions for the tasks can be found in @lib/services/solutions.js